What is Childminding?

 - Good quality childcare offered by childminders is considered to be one of the best options to avail of when choosing childcare.

-Certain categories of childminders come under the Child Care (Pre-School Services) 2006 Regulations and are legally obliged to notify Tusla that they are providing a childminding service – they must Statutorily Notify.
+Certain categories of childminders come under the Child Care Act (Early Years Services) 2016 Regulations and are legally obliged to notify Tusla that they are providing a childminding service.

-The following childminders are exempt from the Child Care (Pre-School Services) 2006 Regulations:
+The following childminders are exempt from the Child Care Regulations 2016:

 – Childminders who care for children they are related to